-If your feeling disconnected from your husband after a baby, then you need to read this!
+If you're feeling disconnected from your husband after a baby, then you need to read this!

 First, let’s rewind.
 Remember those first few dates?
 You were enthralled with each other.
 When you weren’t with him, you stared at your phone for hours, waiting for him to text or call.

 When you were together, you were up for anything.
 Spur of the moment beach trip?
 Sure, why not.
 Romance works like that.

 Then you get married.
 For the first year, you play house.
 Maybe you try on the “perfect little wifey” role.
 Maybe you aim more for “a lady in the street, a freak in the sheets” status.

 Either way, this year is all about the two of you.
 You fight, and you make up.

 Then baby fever sets in.
 And soon, you find yourself mothering children and doing laundry.
 You and your husband rarely talk about anything but work and kids.
 You fight, but you don’t make-up.
 You let it go.
 You move on.
 Or worse, you bottle it up until the next round.

 Sound familiar?
 I’ve been down this road and I want to help you see WHY your feeling disconnected from your husband.
 I hope this will be eye-opening and life-changing for your family.

 My husband and I had a whirlwind romance.
 It was magical, beautiful and very very quick.
 We had only known each other for 11 months when we said “I Do” and we had only been married for 11 months when our first child was born.